 During this festival, Icelanders honor their history by dining on various foods that have been eaten in Iceland through the centuries.

-Iceland has mostly been a poor country throughout its history, and surviving the long dark winters was very hard.
-Icelanders came up with various ways to make their food last during the winter when nothing could grow and made sure to use all parts of the animals they hunted to prevent waste.
+Iceland has mostly been a poor country throughout its history, and surviving the long, dark winters was very hard.
+Over the centuries, Icelanders developed a unique Icelandic food culture, finding ways to make food last during the winter when nothing could grow and ensuring that every part of the animals was used.

-As a result, while many foods eaten during Thorri might not seem appetizing, they were necessary for Iceland's survival for over 1000 years.
+As a result, many dishes eaten during Thorri, often listed among the more disgusting foods in Iceland, were necessary for the country's survival for over 1,000 years.
 Some of these foods include "svid" (boiled sheep's head), "hakarl" (fermented shark) or "hrutspungar" (ram's testicles).

 The dishes are usually served with "brennivin," Iceland's signature distilled beverage, sometimes called Black Death in English.
 After the feast, locals party all night long, telling stories and singing.
 Being invited to one of these feasts is a real honor!